Pedro Fernandes de Queirós: Later life

 Pedro Fernandes de Quirós returned to Madrid in 1607.
 Regarded as a crank, he spent the next seven years in poverty, writing numerous accounts of his voyage and begging King Philip III for money for a new voyage, sending the king more than 65 letters over a seven-year period.
 He was finally despatched to Peru with letters of support, but the king had no real intention of funding another expedition, as the royal council feared that Spain could not afford new discoveries in the Pacific.
 Quirós died on the way, in Panama, in 1614.
-He had married Doña Ana Chacon de Miranda of Madrid in 1589; the couple had one son and one daughter.
+He had married Doña Ana Chacón de Miranda of Madrid in 1589; the couple had one son and one daughter.
 His son Lucas de Quirós, who participated in the 1605 expedition, was knighted an Alférez Real and became a regarded cosmographer in Lima.